Skemba/alt-integration-cpp/docs/integration.md

 Then, go to [POP Parameters](@ref popparameters) page to select correct parameters for your chain.

-Then, overwrite default values in AltChainParams and PopRewardsParams if needed.
+Overwrite default values in AltChainParams and PopRewardsParams if needed.
-They are protected in PopRewardsParams, so derive that class and set values once in constructor, then use instance of derived type in configs.
+They are marked as "protected" in PopRewardsParams, so derive that class and set values once in constructor, then use instance of derived type in configs.

 <code>
 <pre>